ParthChandel165/BookCon/README.md

   - All Products in DB.
   - All Events of Seller
   - verify  Seller Withdraw request and Sand mail to update's
-  - if Delete images it also deletes from the local devise
+  - If Delete images it also deletes from the local devise

 ## File structure
 #### `frontend` - Holds the client application